 15) Clamps: The joke is you can never have too many clamps.
 The ones I use most are about $3 each at Harbor Freight, about 9 inch F clamps (they look like an F).
 I have 18 of them.
 The same source has longer versions up to 24 inches and I keep 4 to 6 of the 18 and 24 inch models.
 I have four sets of two of 24 to 60 inch (Jet) parallel clamps for making really square cabinets and other items where holding things square for glue up is important.
 The better the quality of bar clamps, the thicker and stronger the bar will be.
 I’ve all but given up on plastic clamps, but have a few that look like scissors for lightly holding things together or down.
 Depending on what you’re making, a few wooden hand screw clamps could be useful, including holding small parts for safer routing.
 I recently added a couple of special steel C clamps that have a 12 inch open throat.
 Very handy item!
 Not long ago, I found Bessy clamps in sets of 4 for $20 to $30 at big box stores.
 I prefer the Bessy clamps because they have heavier bars.

 16) Hand planes and hand tools: Learning to use these is something of an art, as is proper sharpening and setting of their blades.
 There are lots of woodworkers who really love working with hand tools, most will suggest you buy used and clean and tune them up--which is actually quite fun.
 I prefer just to buy new and really like the Wood River V3 brand for its quality and acceptable price.

 Chisels are important particularly if you are making furniture.
 Sharpening chisels is a basic skill involving many ultra fine grits of sandpaper, ultra flat surfaces, maybe diamond grit sharpening stones—arcane stuff, but anything less than a razor sharp chisel is pretty useless.
 Don’t scrimp on chisels, cheap ones get dull fast.
 Look up sharpening methods on YouTube, it takes patience but not much money to work sharp.
 I recently bought a diamond sharpening device with diamond dust imbedded in a nickel steel plate.
 It has small cut out ovals so the metal grit doesn't clog the diamond surface.
 Use these sparingly and use one of the specialty diamond sharpening lubricants with it.
 I use this for quick sharpening touch ups, just 4-5 strokes will do.
 It’s a little easier to use than the sand paper method, which I save for major sharpening tasks.
 The most important thing is to flatten the back of the first inch or two of the chisel.
 Unless that is flat, you can’t sharpen a chisel or plane blade (iron) accurately.
 You do this only once.

 17) If you have a dedicated shop space, take the time and trouble to insulate it.
 You will enjoy working in it much more if you're not roasting or freezing.
 I installed a middle sized window AC unit through a shop shed wall for relief from our desert summer and it is now even more of a pleasure to be out there.
 Insulation also holds in heat during winter.
 A couple of heaters bring the temp up, but just one keeps it comfortable after that.
 Cold fingers are clumsy, not good around spinning blades!

 Finally, Stick suggests that you use the Forum’s archives when you have questions.
 There is a wealth of answers to any questions you might have.
 He also cautions about using one word search terms, which can return massive amounts of information.
 Here’s the link: https://archive.org/

 Woodworking is not necessarily a cheap hobby.
-Premium wood can be costly, so are decent tools, and there's hardware, stuff for jigs, dust collection and on and on as you get going.
+Wood can be costly, so are decent tools, And there's hardware, stuff for jigs, dust collection and on and on as you get going.
 My good wood supplier is 60 miles away, so I often work in decent local pine and plywood with as many layers as I can find.
 I found some decent plywood at HD.
 Before long you will hear how superior Baltic Birch is to the best of HD ply, but you have to ferret out a decent source.
 Chinese made birch ply is generally no match for the real stuff, which, when you cut it shows no voids inside.
 To me the 60 miles is a small price to pay to work with the good ply.